Will Too Much THC Hurt You?

 Benefits of THC

 – Studies have shown that THC (especially when combined with CBD) can positively affect sleep quality and appetite.
 It does this by interacting with the endocannabinoid system (ECS).
-This discovery has led to the approval of specific products such as Sativex by the FDA.
+In fact, this discovery has led to the approval of specific products such as Sativex by the FDA.

 – THC improves focus and creativity